Pieter Klick Table Lamp

 Manufacturer: Pieter Klick, Parabel-Electric, Germany.

 Other versions: This Pieter Klick table lamp was made in many versions.
 Many different dolls were designed: a cowboy, a native American, a wizard, a witch, a girl with a clack, a dog with a hat, a girl with a dress and a hat, a boy with an overall.
 Asterix, Obelix, Getafix, and many others.
+These lamps also exists with a red base.

 As you can see below, slight differences in size of the lampshade.
 Versions of the 60s have a different, more angular base.
 1970s lamps, such as these two, have a more rounded base.